Time to move on

 (And yes, when I get frustrated, I talk to myself as if I’m speaking to some random moron with no brain!)

-The questioning was mainly about my behaviour, my personal and household possessions, and gifts given to me by people I love.
+My questioning was mostly about my behaviour, my personal and household possessions, and gifts given to me by people I love.

 One bedroom in my apartment was actually a client room/office dedicated to my business.
 I had a cupboard full of non-fiction books and, while I don’t look at every book every day, I use them as a reference library.
-There were also many manuals from courses I’d attended.
+I also had many manuals from courses I’d attended.

 Out they went

 I resolved that anything I hadn’t looked at in the previous 2 years was getting chucked.
 I’m sure I single-handedly kept the recycling guys employed for several weeks.
 Other than old manuals, I kept most stuff in the office, some because of legal requirements, and others because they are important for my business and self-development.
 However, as with the bits and pieces from the rest of the house, I questioned what was worth keeping.

 As the deadline for moving got closer, making these decisions became more time-consuming, and I realised that, rather than making what could be a rash decision to get rid of something, I could put it in storage and delay the decision until I had more time and wasn’t feeling so pressured.